webmaster-icsd/icsd.org/_islam/2019-11-27-jesus-in-the-bible.md

 And a voice from heaven, said, “This is my beloved Son, in whom I am well pleased.”
 (Matthew 3:17)

 ## How about others mentioned as ‘Son(s)’ or ‘First Born’ in the Bible?
- [Israel]: And you shall say unto Pharaoh, “This is what the Lord says: Israel is my son, even my firstborn” (Exodus 4:22)
+Concerning [Israel]: And you shall say unto Pharaoh, “This is what the Lord says: Israel is my son, even my firstborn” (Exodus 4:22)

-* [Solomon]: “He [Solomon] shall build a house for my name; and he shall be my son, and I will be his father; and I will establish the throne of his kingdom over Israel forever.
+Concerning [Solomon]: “He [Solomon] shall build a house for my name; and he shall be my son, and I will be his father; and I will establish the throne of his kingdom over Israel forever.
 (I Chronicles 22:10, II Samuel 7:13-14)

-* [People]: “You are the children of the Lord your God: you shall not cut yourselves, nor make any baldness between your eyes for the dead”.
+Concerning [People]: “You are the children of the Lord your God: you shall not cut yourselves, nor make any baldness between your eyes for the dead”.
 (Deuteronomy 14:1)

-* [People]: And I will be a Father unto you, and you shall be my sons and daughters, saith the Lord Almighty” (II Corinthians 6:18)
+Concerning [People]: And I will be a Father unto you, and you shall be my sons and daughters, saith the Lord Almighty” (II Corinthians 6:18)

-* [Israel and Ephraim]: “They shall come with weeping, and with supplications as I lead them: I will cause them to walk by the rivers of waters in a straight way, wherein they shall not stumble: for I am a father to Israel, and Ephraim is my firstborn” (Jeremiah 31:9)
+Concerning [Israel and Ephraim]: “They shall come with weeping, and with supplications as I lead them: I will cause them to walk by the rivers of waters in a straight way, wherein they shall not stumble: for I am a father to Israel, and Ephraim is my firstborn” (Jeremiah 31:9)

-* [David]: I will declare the decree: the Lord said unto me [David], “You are my Son; this day have I become your father” (Psalms 2:7)
+Concerning [David]: I will declare the decree: the Lord said unto me [David], “You are my Son; this day have I become your father” (Psalms 2:7)

-* [Peace makers]: “Blessed are the peacemakers: for they shall be called the children of God.”
+Concerning [Peace makers]: “Blessed are the peacemakers: for they shall be called the children of God.”
 (Matthew 5:9)

-* [Melchizedek the Priest]: For this Melchizedek, king of Salem, priest of the most high God, . . .
+Concerning [Melchizedek the Priest]: For this Melchizedek, king of Salem, priest of the most high God, . . .
 Without father, without mother, without descent, having neither beginning of days, nor end of life; but made like unto the Son of God; remains a priest continually [forever].
 (Hebrews 7:1-3)

 “Which was the son of Enos, which was the son of Seth, which was the son of Adam, which was the son of God.”
 (Luke 3:38)